Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 During New York Fashion week, Maisie Wilen used holograms to display its latest designs, accessible to those at home in full 360-degrees through a smartphone.

-However, the most anticipated use of AR in fashion is virtual try-on.
+virtual try-on.
 Leading retailers such as GAP are exploring this, having recently launched an app that allows customers to visualize digital garments on their bodies.

-Did you know 3DLOOK’s YourFit offers virtual try-on too?
+3DLOOK’s YourFit offers virtual try-on too?
 From just two quick photos, retailers can unlock a virtual fitting room where customers can visualize how a product will look on their body.
 Powered by body data collected through 3DLOOK’s mobile body scanning technology, YourFit’s try-on feature provides customers with results they can trust and the confidence to shop.

 NFTs aren’t the only use fashion companies have found for the blockchain, a decentralized, digitally distributed ledger of records.